History of the

 Author's Note

-It was a great honor to be a part of the 2011 school naming process, which aimed to pay tribute to the contributions made by Kenneth C. Burdett to the Utah School for the Deaf.
+It was a tremendous honor to be a part of the 2011 school naming process, which aimed to pay tribute to the contributions made by Kenneth C. Burdett to the Utah School for the Deaf.
 Trena Roueche, former Associate Superintendent of the Utah School for the Deaf, deserves immense appreciation for her meticulous work conducting the school name through the ballot and preparing for the ceremony event in honor of Kenneth C. Burdett.
 I would also like to thank Michelle Tanner, then teacher of the Jean Massiue School of the Deaf, for her invaluable role in referring Trena to me for name recommendations.

 My personal connection with Kenneth, whom I was fortunate enough to meet once at my wedding reception in 1999, made this tribute even more bittersweet.
 The stories shared by my father-in-law, Kenneth L. Kinner, a former student of Kenneth Burdett, and Ron Burdett, Kenneth Burdett's son and my college instructor, deeply touched me.
 Meeting Kenneth before his passing in 2000 was a profound moment that eventually led to the school naming him, a gesture that reflects his long service and contributions to the Utah School for the Deaf as a student and staff member.
 We will always remember and cherish Kenneth C. Burdett's significant contributions to the Utah School for the Deaf, leaving behind a legacy for us to remember him by.